AI Trainer

 | Appen | Open application | Enterprise-focused contracts | Bi-weekly | Varies; more institutional than gig-oriented |

 Major evaluation platforms dominate AI trainer hiring.
 Outlier (operated by Scale AI), DataAnnotation.tech, and Mercor lead accessible opportunities for individual contributors.
-Average hourly compensation for AI trainers in the United States is $31.24 as of May 2024 according to ZipRecruiter.
+Hourly compensation for AI trainers in the United States varies by platform, domain, and experience.

 Appen and other established annotation companies also hire AI trainers but increasingly focus on enterprise contracts rather than individual task distribution.
 Companies do not publicly disclose specific project volumes or contributor counts.
-DataAnnotation.tech maintains 3.7 out of 5 stars on Indeed with 700+ reviews according to their blog, indicating an active contributor base despite mixed feedback on task consistency.
+DataAnnotation.tech maintains an active contributor base despite mixed feedback on task consistency.

 What related roles and concepts matter?